TSEyifei/tseyifeizhang.github.io/_pages/publications.md

 <br />
 On the program: AFA 2020
 <br />
 We document that hedge fund activism, as well as its potential threat, could lead firms to be more likely to be acquired and less likely to acquire other firms.
-We aggregate them to industry-level impacts and study how HFA reshapes the markets for corporate assets, such as the prices of selling assets and asset liquidity.
+We aggregate them to industry-level impacts and study how HFA reshapes the market for corporate assets, including the prices of selling assets and asset liquidity.

 <br />
 (3) Hedge Fund Activism, Corporate Governance, and Product Market Competition (Available upon Request)
 <br />
 On the program: NFA 2020
 <br />
 Hedge fund activism is known as bringing value to target shareholders.
 I ask which kind of target firms benefit the most from HFA.
-It is the firms with initial good governance and in competitive industries.
+The answer is the firms with initial good governance and in competitive industries.
 I provide two explanations for the puzzling results: (1) campaign success probability and (2) short-termism.

 Working in Progress
 ======